22-10-2025

 - Cost: RAL is generally more accessible, while Pantone requires significant investments for different swatch books and software licenses,

 There are no direct and reliable conversions between the two systems, as they are based on different substrates and technologies.
-Attempting to “translate” a RAL color into Pantone or vice versa inevitably leads to visible differences.
+Attempting to “translate” a RAL colour into Pantone or vice versa inevitably leads to visible differences.

 What is the difference between NCS and RAL?